 ABOUT

-Twin Cities-based artist Isabelle McCormick employs traditional oil painting techniques and sculptural relief to render virtual space.
-At the intersection of technology and art history, she examines the relationship between self-surveillance and feminine archetypes that persist across the social media screenscape.
-Combining gold leaf, glitter, and Swarovski crystals with plaster casts and cake decorating techniques, she cultivates a tactile materiality that imitates self-branding.
-In a hyperbolic world of retouching apps and reality TV, McCormick explores the scopophilic pleasure in curating an online image and consequent chasm between the bodily self and social media façade.
+New York-based artist Isabelle McCormick employs traditional oil painting techniques, textured acrylic, and sculptural relief to render virtual space.
+At the intersection of technology and art history, she examines the relationship between ever-increasing surveillance and feminine archetypes persistent across the digital screenscape.
+Combining gold leaf, glitter, and crystal rhinestones with cake decorating techniques and plaster relief, McCormick cultivates a tactile materiality that imitates self-branding.
+In a hyperbolic world of retouching apps and reality TV, McCormick explores the scopophilic pleasure of curating an online image and consequent chasm between the embodied self and social media façade.